+Forecast how many products you will sell in de upcoming years.
 The chance that you will earn back your investment within less than a year is slim.
-Therefore, a forecast is made over several years.
+Therefore, a forecast of how many products you sell is made over several years.
 You can choose for how many years you want to calculate your return.
 Keep in mind that a longer period bears more risk since there is a higher chance that your estimations are wrong.
 Estimate the number of products that you will sell in each year.
 You can choose to estimate for one till five years.

 Step 4: price